-Various legislative proposals have been introduced in the U.S. Congress that, if enacted, would reduce or eliminate the tax advantages of "corporate inversion" transactions, which typically involve a U.S. corporation changing its legal structure so that it becomes organized in a low-tax jurisdiction, such as Bermuda.
-One such proposal was recently approved by the Senate Finance Committee.
-Certain proposed legislation, if enacted, could cause Bermuda-based foreign corporations to be taxed as U.S. corporations or could have other adverse tax effects intended to deter these transactions.
+Legislation has been introduced in the U.S. Congress that, if enacted, would reduce or eliminate the tax advantages of "corporate inversion" transactions, which typically involve a U.S. corporation changing its legal structure so that it becomes organized in a low-tax jurisdiction, such as Bermuda.
+This legislation, if enacted, could cause Bermuda-based foreign corporations to be taxed as U.S. corporations or could have other adverse tax effects intended to deter these transactions.
 In October 1999, we completed a corporate reorganization that changed our domicile from Delaware to Bermuda.
-Certain proposed legislation, if enacted, would be applicable to us and could result in an increase in our effective tax rate, the imposition of U.S. withholding taxes on any dividend distribution by us to our non-U.S. shareholders or other adverse tax effects.
+It is possible that this legislation, if enacted, could be applicable to us, which could result in an increase in our effective tax rate, result in the imposition of U.S. withholding taxes on any dividend distribution by us to our non-U.S. shareholders or have other adverse tax effects.